Frequently Asked Questions

 For Share Pool format pools, we don't always use a 1/2 point line.

 Can my pool use custom point spreads? - Yes.
-If you prefer, you can enter your own custom point spreads.
-However, you can't do custom over/under totals at this time.
+For Football Pick'em you can enter your own custom point spreads and over/under totals.
+For all other games, you have to use the default spreads.

 Do the point spreads change during the week? - For most pool formats the answer is No. Once we set a line it never changes.
 However there are rare instances where we type the line in wrong and we will change it then.
 This normally happens on Tuesday and we notify everyone affected by the line change.